-It gives me great pleasure to present the Somerford Keynes Neighbourhood Development Plan (the Plan) on behalf of the Parish Council, who unanimously endorsed it at its meeting on 7 October 2019.
+It gives me great pleasure to present the Somerford Keynes Neighbourhood Development Plan (the Plan) on behalf of the Parish Council.
+The Plan was made on 11th May 2021 following successful endorsement in a referendum, in which 91.6% of the votes cast were in favour.